gabrieleteotino/bluish-capsule/content/project/ngrx-in-depth/2-store-in-detail/5-store-freeze.md

 npm i --save-dev ngrx-store-freeze
 ```

-Configure the library to be used only in development mode by registering in the metareducers in **reducers/index.ts**.
+Configure the library to be used only in development mode by registering it in the metareducers in **reducers/index.ts**.

 ```js
 export const metaReducers: MetaReducer<AppState>[] = !environment.production